Salmandabbakuti/xenea-discord-bot/README.md

 - [Postgres](https://www.postgresql.org/) - A powerful, open source object-relational database system.
 - [Ethers.js](https://docs.ethers.io/v5/) - A library that allows you to interact with the Ethereum blockchain.
 - [Express.js](https://expressjs.com/) - A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+- [Winston](https://github.com/winstonjs/winston) - A logger for just about everything.
+Simple and universal logging library for nodejs.
 - [Xenea](https://xenea.io/) - An EVM-compatible Layer 1 blockchain with integrated autonomous decentralized on-chain storage.

 ## Safety